 Moreover, these sites truly define "best practices" in Web support.
 They've been chosen by a rigorous review process that looks at 25 different performance metrics, including usability, design, knowledgebase implementation, interactive features, use of technology, customer experience, overall strategy, and much more."The Year's Ten Best Web Support Sites" is full of the kind of data you need to forecast call deflection rates and keep complex projects on track.
 But perhaps the greatest value you'll get from these top support sites is the fresh perspectives they can bring to your site enhancement process.
 Support managers often pass around a copy of the "Ten Best Sites" book among team members until it's falling apart.
 "People find new ideas and become advocates," one manager says.
 "They go off and do more research on their own, and then we really get the juices flowing."

 If you'd like to get your own creative juices flowing, click "order" at the top of page.
-We'll rush a copy to you—and you can discover for yourself what world-class Web support looks like.
+We'll email a pdf to you—and you can discover for yourself what world-class Web support looks like.